openharmony/docs/en/application-dev/reference/apis/js-apis-featureAbility.md

-# FeatureAbility Module (JavaScript)
+# FeatureAbility

+> **NOTE**
-> **NOTE**<br/>
+>
 > The initial APIs of this module are supported since API version 6.
 Newly added APIs will be marked with a superscript to indicate their earliest API version.
+> The APIs of this module can be used only in the FA model.

 ## Constraints